Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 .. _table_results_iso_classes_opt:

-.. table:: Results of the WANDA steady-state for three isolation classes of the supply and return pipes -2.5 km.
+.. table:: Results of the WANDA steady-state for three insulation classes of the supply and return pipes -2.5 km.

     +------------------------------+--------------------------+--------------------------+--------------------------+--------------------------+--------------------------+--------------------------+
     | Parameter case               | 10 MW-S1                 | 10 MW-S2                 | 10 MW-S3                 | 90  MW-S1                | 90 MW-S2                 | 90 MW-S3                 |